roughcutsoftware/mcp-dotnet-samples/.github/ISSUE_TEMPLATE/GENERAL.md

+---
+name: Issue in general
+about: Create an issue to help us improve
+title: ''
+labels: ''
+assignees: ''

+---
 <!--
 IF SUFFICIENT INFORMATION IS NOT PROVIDED VIA THE FOLLOWING TEMPLATE THE ISSUE MIGHT BE CLOSED WITHOUT FURTHER CONSIDERATION OR INVESTIGATION
 -->